-I originally published this post over 3 years ago.
+I originally published this post in 2016.
 I think more people are considering tidying up and downsizing with the popularity of Marie Kondo’s book “The Life-Changing Magic of Tidying Up”.
-She also has a show on Netflix.
 She has great ideas that make it easy to start the process.

 We moved into our Little House in April of 2016.
 It is small but we LOVE it!

 Our Little House

 No, it’s not a joke.

 I live in a 780 Sq Ft house with no basement.

 This fact surprises a lot of people since I sell homes for a living.